Calculating Funeral Fees

 Be realistic about what you’ve got to spend, and don’t spend more in funeral fees than you can afford just to please your friends and neighbours.
 It is only you who will suffer in the end when the bills start pouring in.
 Metropolitan’s funeral calculator puts you in some control as to what you can afford.

-To get FREE funeral cover quotes fast simply complete and submit the form above the article
+To request a funeral cover quote, simply complete and submit the form above the article

 All info was correct at time of publishing